 Mother’s Day Gifts

-Understandable, for sure.
-But I personally believe it’s fun for kids to secretively make crafts and surprise mom with their hard work and creativity on Mother’s Day.
-My youngest kids this year made me coupons for jobs around the house, even including massages as little acts of service.
-They also made me beautiful sunflowers (my favorite flower) out of construction paper.
-I love them so much, I am hanging them on my wall.
+For example, this year, my youngest kids made me coupons for jobs around the house, even including massages as little acts of service.
+They also made me beautiful sunflowers (my favorite) out of construction paper.
+I love them so much, I am hanging them on my wall!
+Little opportunities for smiles!

-Older kids can surprise mom with breakfast in bed, like Maddy did for me, with all our favorite breakfast foods.
-Or maybe spend some quality time with mom, doing one of her favorite activities.
-Or maybe, clean!
+Older kids can surprised mom with breakfast in bed, like Maddy did for me, with all our favorite breakfast foods.
+Or maybe spend some quality time with mom, doing one of her favorite activities, go for a bike ride, a river run, or a round of golf.
+Or maybe, even clean!

-Gary Chapman, PhD. is famous for his book, The Five Love Languages in it her describes, in detail, the different ways each of us receive love.
+Gary Chapman, PhD. is famous for his book, The Five Love Languages in it he describes, in detail, the different ways each of us receive love.

 I’m decidedly Acts of Service.
+Coming in second is Quality Time.
 Words of Affirmation mean nothing to me.
 You can tell me you love me until you are blue in the face, I won’t believe you unless you act on that love.
-Each of us is different and knowing how your mom feels loved can help you decide what to do for her, not just on Mother’s Day, but all year round.
+Each of us is different and knowing how your own mom feels loved can help you decide what to do for her, not just on Mother’s Day, but all year round.

 Mother’s Day Ideas